siantist/graph_mining/updates.md

 To try out:
 - use av-2-deg of vertex as property in graph mining
 - translate vertex properties into edge properties
-- DNA to word representable graphs ( read https://learngenomics.dev/docs/biological-foundations/cells-genomes-dna-chromosomes )
+- DNA sequences to word representable graphs ( read https://learngenomics.dev/docs/biological-foundations/cells-genomes-dna-chromosomes ) and then graph analysis

 To Do: